h3xar0n/merge-aron/README.md

 The biggest issues turned out to pertain to our ability to trust other members of the remote team and, by extension, our ability to communicate when an obstacle arose.
 Given very limited information about what other teammates are doing at a given moment, it could be tempting to jump to negative conclusions, such as, "I feel like the only one who is doing anything."
 While these thoughts simply aren't true, there is no immediate evidence to dispel them, which can lead to a decline in morale or, just as bad, to teammates taking on an unbalanced workload to compensate for the perceived lack.

 This issue can be prevented through team-building exercises, as well as the ability to easily see what other people are currently working on.
 I love GitHub's time card feature, and beyond just the manager, it can help other teammates better understand each others' contributions.
-This ability is especially important in non- hierarchical teams where people distribute tasks amongst themselves.
+This ability is especially important in non-hierarchical teams where people distribute tasks amongst themselves.

 I have also found it very useful to have constant forms of "background" communication such as Slack, where people can post questions and comments on designated channels and get any remote teammate (rather than a specific one) to respond quickly.
 This horizontal, open form of communication is much better than using email or other heavily tunneled forms that cost us too much time with no guarantee of results.